From Volunteers to Champions: Building High-Impact Employee Ambassador Programs

 2:00 PM – 2:10 PMBreak

-2:10 PM – 3:00 PMCase Studies and Panel Discussion – From Frameworks to Action: What Ambassador Programs Look Like in Practice
+2:10 PM – 3:00 PMCase Sprints & Joint Q&A – From Frameworks to Action: What Ambassador Programs Look Like in Practice

 Move beyond theory and into real-world application.
 In this session, three organizations take you inside their ambassador programs, sharing how they translated strategy into structure, activated employees, and scaled impact across their organizations.